- Complete online application (no cost).

 All of the above plus:

 - Test of English as a Foreign Language (TOEFL), International English Language Testing System (IELTS), or the Duolingo English Test scores.
-The minimum TOEFL score of 100 (with at least a score of 22 in all of the four sections of speaking, listening, reading, and writing), the required minimum IELTS of 7.0 (with at least 6.5 in each of its four sections), or the required minimum Duolingo score of 120.
+The minimum TOEFL score of 100 (with at least a score of 22 in all of the four sections of speaking, listening, reading, and writing), the required minimum IELTS of 7.0 (with at least 6.5 in each of its four sections), or the required minimum Duolingo score of 110 (preferred score 120 or higher).
 Please submit your scores officially in order for them to be considered received.

 - TOEFL scores should be sent directly to the university.
 A PDF copy of the score report can be uploaded to your application under "Additional Information" or emailed to the graduate administrator to be attached to your application as an unofficial copy until your official scores are received.